Fivefold/SRCNN/README.md

   * Numpy: For upscaling
   * Cython: For upscaling (able to be run on Avnet's [ZedBoard](http://zedboard.org/product/zedboard))
     * Purely CPU-run *or*
-    * Running the 2D convolutions on the ZedBoards FPGA
+    * Running the 2D convolutions on the ZedBoard's FPGA

 ## Usage